 But creating great content isn’t the only effective video marketing strategy; many marketers are looking to video SEO to support their content efforts and drive traffic, boost conversions, and outperform the competition.

-Even with all this evidence, many marketers still under-utilised video SEO when crafting their digital strategy.
+Even with this knowledge, many marketers still under-utilise video SEO when crafting their digital strategy.
 As you move beyond copywriting and keywords and begin considering how video SEO can improve your search rankings, use this ultimate guide to fuel your journey.
 It’s packed with practical and actionable tips you can implement today to start boosting your search engine results.

 What is video SEO?